-When you visit the Red Oaks Nature Center you may find more than 45 tree and shrub species.
-The nature area also hosts scattered vernal ponds (seasonal), open shrubby and grassy clearings.
-Finally, guests may even spot native wildlife including deer, cottontail rabbits, squirrels, raccoons, shrews, bats and a wide variety of birds.
+Visitors will be able to find more than 45 tree and shrub species.
+The nature area also hosts scattered vernal ponds (seasonal), open shrubby, and grassy clearings.
+Finally, guests may even spot native wildlife including deer, cottontail rabbits, squirrels, raccoons, shrews, bats, and a wide variety of birds.
 The park also offers a 1.3 mile paved walking path with many benches along the way so you can rest.
 Along the trails you can also find the Storybook Trail, featuring different stories throughout the season.

-The Red Oaks Nature Center’s log cabin building is 2,400 square feet and features seasonal educational displays throughout the year.
+The Madison Heights Nature Center’s log cabin building is 2,400 square feet and features seasonal educational displays throughout the year.
 The displays encourage children to learn through curiosity and play.
-Rosa really enjoyed the microscope, while Enzo was intrigued by the Koi and turtle pond, and Carlyn spent most of her time playing with the puppets.
+Rosa really enjoyed using the microscope.
+Koi and turtle pond fascinated Enzo.
+Finally, Carlyn spent most of her time playing with the puppets.

 The Red Oaks Nature Center also offers:

 Overall we had a fantastic time at the Red Oaks Nature Center.
-Oakland County Parks and Rec does an amazing job maintaining the walking paths and building were well maintained and with two restrooms, and a drinking fountain we were all set when “nature called”.
+Oakland County Parks and Rec does an amazing job maintaining the walking paths and nature center building.
+There are two restrooms and a drinking fountain available for when nature called.
 The kids had fun and learned a lot, even though they didn’t know it.

 Check out other Nature Centers in Metro Detroit.

 - Ambassador Park offers trails, a playground, seasonal restrooms, a small sled hill, soccer field, tennis court, ice rink, together with a water fountain on 7 acres.